 Device implementations SHOULD include support for Wifi direct (Wifi peer-to-peer).
 If a device implementation does include support for Wifi direct, it MUST implement the corresponding Android API as described in the SDK documentation [Resources, 68].
-Device implementations that do include support for Wifi direct, then it:
+If a device implementation includes support for Wifi direct, then it:

-- MUST support regular Wifi operation - MUST support concurrent wifi and wifi Direct operation
+- MUST support regular Wifi operation - SHOULD support concurrent wifi and wifi Direct operation